 Physics Majors and Minors

-We offer both major and minor programs in physics as well as a 3+2 physics and engineering track and a pre-engineering program.
+We offer both major and minor programs in physics as well as a dual degree physics and engineering track and a pre-engineering program.
 Upon completion of a physics major, students will be able to determine specified information about a physical system by using basic physics principles, a mathematical representation, laboratory methods and instruments, and computer and graphical techniques; find and retrieve published or computer archived information; communicate physics concepts and results of scientific work in written and oral forms.

-Majors and Emphasis
+Majors and Emphases

 With upper level courses in a rotation, you need to think about what courses you'll be taking and when in order to graduate on time.
 To help plan your curriculum and learn more about opportunities, required courses, etc., select one of the following emphasis below.
 With a physics major, it is possible to attain either a Bachelor of Science or a Bachelor of Science in Education, depending on your choice of emphases.